ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under an MIT license. ss3sim can be easily used to answer questions about, for example, time-varying model misspecification, retrospective patterns, and the relative importance of various types of fisheries data.
+The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under an MIT license.
-We demonstrate the software with a simple example, discuss how ss3sim complements other simulation software, and outline specific research questions that ss3sim could address.
+We demonstrate the software with a simple example, discuss how ss3sim complements other simulation software, and outline specific research questions that ss3sim could address For example, ss3sim can be easily used to answer questions about time-varying model misspecification, retrospective patterns, and the relative importance of various types of fisheries data.

 \clearpage

 # Introduction

-Fisheries stock-assessment models are crucial to provide scientific advice and to evaluate the impact of alternative management actions on fishery resources [@hilborn1992].
+Fisheries stock-assessment models are crucial to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@hilborn1992].
-Although a variety of stock-assessment methods and models are currently available to fishery scientists, it is often not straightforward to choose among competing approaches that often lead to different modeling outcomes and associated scientific advice to management (REF).
+Although a variety of stock-assessment methods and models are currently available, it is often not straightforward to choose among competing approaches that often lead to different modeling outcomes and associated scientific advice to management (REF).

-Simulation testing is a critical component to testing fishery stock-assessment methods, particularly given the potential for misspecification [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
+Simulation testing is a critical component to testing fishery stock-assessment methods, particularly given the potential for model misspecification [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
 With simulation testing,
 we can evaluate the precision and bias